nandolawson/LinkLoom/README.md

 ## Configuration

-There are three files which needs to be configurated: [`links.json`](https://github.com/nandolawson/LinkLoom/blob/main/config/links.json), [`meta.json`](https://github.com/nandolawson/LinkLoom/blob/main/config/meta.json) and [`theme.json`](https://github.com/nandolawson/LinkLoom/blob/main/config/theme.json).
+There are two files which needs to be configurated: [`links.json`](https://github.com/nandolawson/LinkLoom/blob/main/config/links.json) and [`meta.json`](https://github.com/nandolawson/LinkLoom/blob/main/config/meta.json).
 These files are in the config folder.

 ### links.json